gphilipp/data-streaming-platform-pipeline/README.md

           branch: "sync-staging-to-prod-${{env.NOW}}"
 ```

-We also need to create a `specific` subdirectory in each environment folder if we need environment specific code which will escape the copying from `staging` to `prod` done by the `promote` action.
+We also need to create a `specific` subdirectory in each environment directory if we need environment specific code which will escape the copying from `staging` to `prod` done by the `promote` action.
 ```
 cd ../..
 mkdir -p staging/specific && touch staging/specific/.gitkeep